NIH probes whether Boston University COVID experiments should have triggered review

 That study's authors and an FDA spokesperson did not return requests for comment.

-The preprint comes amid scrutiny of the federal government's policies governing research with enhanced potential pandemic pathogen (ePPP) research, which are in the midst of a review by an NIH working group.
+The preprint comes amid scrutiny of the federal government's policies governing enhanced potential pandemic pathogen (ePPP) research, which are in the midst of a review by an NIH working group.

 "It is concerning that this research – like the research in Wuhan that may have caused the pandemic – was not identified by the funding agency as possible ePPP research," Rutgers University Professor Richard Ebright wrote on Twitter.